joinpursuit/8-0-technical-curriculum/03-react/intro-to-react/readme.md

 > **Note:** The app can take a long time to download and start the first time.

-Let's break down what each file and folder does.
+Take a moment to break down what each file and folder does.
 There is a lot of boilerplate code you will not need to use or change for labs, assessments, or even some projects for this course.
 However, they will be explained below so you can comfortably navigate the application.

 > **Note** The only file you will be heavily editing for your in-class builds is `src/App.js`.